BoboTiG/thermalprinter/docs/source/api.rst

 .. note::

-    If you find a better fit for one of the code page below, `open an issue <https://github.com/BoboTiG/thermalprinter/issues>`_ please (or `send a patch <https://github.com/BoboTiG/thermalprinter/pulls>`_).
+    If you find a better fit for one of the code page below, `open an issue <https://github.com/BoboTiG/thermalprinter/issues>`_ please (or better: `send a patch <https://github.com/BoboTiG/thermalprinter/pulls>`_) 🤗

 Commands
 --------